-Dispute settlement regime in the GATT/WTO, in fact, came into operation by means of formal agreements, constituting a two-dimensional structure involving the concepts of upstream and downstream.
-Upstream dimension of GATT/WTO dispute settlement procedures is related to the capacity of a state to mobilise human resources, financial resources, and information gathering networks in identifying violations of the agreement.
+Dispute settlement regime in the GATT/WTO, in fact, came into operation by means of formal agreements, constituting a twodimensional structure involving the concepts of upstream and downstream.55 Upstream dimension of GATT/WTO dispute settlement procedures is related to the capacity of a state to mobilise human resources, financial resources, and information gathering networks in identifying violations of the agreement.
 It even includes adequate knowledge about the rules of the game and domestic enforcement mechanisms.
-Downstream dimension indicates how dispute settlement procedures have accommodated the issues of implementation capacity, certainty in compliance of rulings, and remedy provisions to level the playing field in the game of international trade.
+Downstream dimension indicates how dispute settlement procedures have accommodated the issues of implementation capacity, certainty in compliance of rulings, and

-These concepts of upstream and downstream levels of dispute settlement procedures have been taken from, Hoekman and Mavroidis, Enforcing WTO Commitments, p.
+55 These concepts of upstream and downstream levels of dispute settlement procedures have been taken from, Hoekman and Mavroidis, Enforcing WTO Commitments, p.
 8.

 If asymmetry between member states exists, either at down stream level or at upstream level, dispute settlement system becomes the sources of structural power for some countries and structural weakness for some other countries.
 Structural weakness emanates mainly from the shortage of human and financial resources, which sometimes get exposed in many forms.
-These mainly include: i. weakness in acquiring proper advice on procedural and substantive aspects of law and measuring the prospects of success; ii. lack of necessary support on technical or evidentiary aspects to ensure that all actors involved in or affected by the litigation participate appropriately; iii. weakness in managing the team responsible, for the conduct of litigation, and of course the inability to pay the costs involved and to implement the judgement.
+These mainly include: i. weakness in acquiring proper advice on procedural and substantive aspects of law and measuring the prospects of success; ii. lack of necessary support on technical or evidentiary aspects to ensure that all actors involved in or affected by the litigation participate appropriately; iii. weakness in managing the team responsible, for the conduct of litigation, and of course the inability to pay the costs involved and to implement the judgement.56